devstopfix/gnuplot-elixir/README.md

 ### PNG of two datasets

-Write two datasets to a file:
+Write two datasets to a PNG file:

 ```elixir
 G.plot([